 Year after year, Black Friday proves itself to be one of the most lucrative days for retailers.
-Chain Store Age, a renowned retail publication, put Black Friday at the top of its list for the busiest shopping days of 2018.
+Chain Store Age, a renowned retail publication, put Black Friday at the top of its list for the busiest shopping days of the year.

 If you’re not quite there yet, don’t worry.
-In this article, we’re sharing 10 of the best Cyber Monday emails, Black Friday email subject lines, and everything in between.
-These ideas can hopefully shape your massively successful campaign for 2018.
+In this updated article, we’re sharing 10 of the best Cyber Monday subject lines, Black Friday email templates, and everything in between.
+These ideas can hopefully shape your massively successful campaign for 2019.

 According to Campaign Monitor, in 2016, Cyber Monday email volume increased by 42 percent.
 Black Friday email volume was up as well by 55.4 percent.